• Skip to main content

 November 21, 2024 by michaelboache

-Many signs of againg are caused my enviornmental factors.
+Many signs of aging skin are caused my enviornmental factors.
 Environmental stress can be sun (UV exposure), pollution, diet and even just plain stress.
 In addition, we lose facial volume because our facial fat pads diminish as we age.

 As a result the breakdown of these fibers causes laxity, wrinkles, and sun spots over years.
 Although we cannot completly stop the aging process we can use the below treatments to help your skin look its best at any age!